boyzoid/blog/content/posts/2022/march/karma-coverage.md

 ## Dissecting the Results

-The red arrow shows us how many tests were run and how many passed.
+The red arrows in the image above indicate how many tests were run and how many passed.
 A failure means that we received an unexpected result or there was an error.

 Here are what the headers for the table represent: